Can I get my degree entirely online?

 Do I have to log on to the course at one particular time or place?

 No, the great advantage of an online course is that you can do your work at any time of the day from any place that you can access the Internet.
+Some courses require proctored exams but you can arrange to take your exam/s at a location convenient for you (see below).

 Although you are not required to be online at any particular time, online courses are not self-paced.
 They follow the same semester schedule as other courses offered at FIT and have regular due dates, assignments, and exams.